mapleoin/keystone_limits/README.rst

-This package provides the ``keystone_limits`` Python module, which contains the ``keystone_preprocess()`` preprocessor, the ``KeystoneClassLimit`` limit class, and the ``KeystoneTurnstileMiddleware`` replacement middleware class, all for use with Turnstile.
+This package provides the ``keystone_limits`` Python module, which contains the ``keystone_preprocess()`` preprocessor, the ``KeystoneClassLimit`` limit class, and the ``KeystoneTurnstileMiddleware`` replacement middleware class, all for use with `Turnstile <https://github.com/klmitch/turnstile>`_.
 These pieces work together to provide class-based rate limiting integration with keystone.
 To use, you must configure the Turnstile middleware with the following configuration::